Board of Trustees

 Keith is an Information Technology Business Consultant with a specialist, Cheshire based, Digital Computerisation Company utilising Robotic Process Automation (RPA).
 He was previously the Business development Director of a small lighting design and supply company.
 He is an expert in performance improvement methodologies and was previously a Management Consultant with a London based Consultancy offering performance related products and services to the Public Sector.
 Prior to that, he was Deputy Head of IT within the aerospace industry spending two years based in Toulouse, France.
 For the previous 20 years Keith was both an IT Consultant running his own company and permanently employed within the IT industry, five years of which was spent as an IT consultant based in Brussels, Belgium.

-Keith is separated, lives in Alderley Edge, and has five children.
-He is currently Chairman of the highly prestigious Alderley Edge Music Speech and Drama Festival, is a Governor of The Alderley Edge School for Girls, sits on the Alderley Edge Parish Plan Committee and the Cheshire Police Authority Citizens Panel, and is a trustee and committee member of the Alderley Edge Institute.
+Keith spent many years as the Chairman of the highly prestigious Alderley Edge Music Speech and Drama Festival, is a Governor of The Alderley Edge School for Girls, sits on the Alderley Edge Parish Plan Committee and the Cheshire Police Authority Citizens Panel, and is a trustee and committee member of the Alderley Edge Institute.
 Having been elected in October 2015, Keith is proud to be a Board Member and Trustee of The British and International Federation of Festivals.